 Hello, my name is Augustinas Našlėnas.
-I am a multimedia artist and designer, living and working between Lithuania and United Kingdom.
+I am a multimedia artist living and working between Lithuania and United Kingdom.

 My work comprises digital imaging, photography, drawing and performance art and is highly informed by magical traditions of various cultures as well as contemporary psychology and consciousness studies.